Skip to main content

 10. Operator accumulates protocol fees for later distribution

-11. Operator calls RELEASE_RECORDER to update state
+11. Operator calls CAPTURE_POST_ACTION_HOOK to update state

 Example: Marketplace with arbiter dispute resolution

-1. Payer calls refundRequest.requestRefund(paymentInfo, amount, nonce)
+1. Payer calls refundRequest.requestRefund(paymentInfo, amount)

 2. RefundRequest creates request with status Pending

-4. Designated address calls refundRequest.updateStatus(paymentInfo, nonce, Approved)
+4. Designated address calls operator.void(paymentInfo)

-6. Operator checks REFUND_IN_ESCROW_CONDITION (configured per operator)
+5. Operator checks VOID_PRE_ACTION_CONDITION (configured per operator)

-9. Funds transferred back to payer
+8. Funds transferred back to payer

 Refund conditions are configurable.
 Can be arbiter-only (marketplace), receiver-allowed (return policy), DAO-controlled (governance), or disabled (subscriptions).